 - Cheddar cheese – Cheddar can be found in Germany.
 The Biomarkt I go to has some really delicious cheddars, but if you can’t find any, Gouda can sometimes substitute for cheddar.
 It doesn’t always work, but I made a great cheesy beer dip substituting gouda for cheddar and it was amazing.
 If you need aged Cheddar, use alt Gouda, for mild Cheddar, use jung Gouda.
 Gouda comes shredded too, just check the cheese section in the dairy aisle.

-- Monterey Jack Cheese – Monterey Jack can be substituted with Fontina or Bel Päse (Italian cheeses – it was originally created to substitute for them).
+- Monterey Jack Cheese – Monterey Jack can be substituted with Fontina or Bel Päse (Italian cheeses – it was originally created to substitute for them when they were off the market during WWII).
 If you can’t find either of these, Gruyère, Emmantaler or Edamer may do.

 - Queso Añejo – Try substituting Romano or Parmesan.